SHARE is a survey of health, ageing and retirement in Europe

 The SHARE survey development process began in 2002 when the original English version of the survey was created based on the US Health and Retirement Study and the English Longitudinal Study of Ageing.
 The original text of the survey questionnaire is in English, but each country participating in the project translates the questionnaire according to its national context in cooperation with the international study coordinators.

-About 293,000 interviews with more than 123,000 participants were conducted in earlier stages of the SHARE study.
-The summarised data from the first to the fifth stage are available for public use, but the data obtained in the sixth stage will be publicly available in spring 2017.
+About 380,000 interviews with more than 140,000 participants were conducted in earlier stages of the SHARE study.
+The summarised data from the first to the seven stage are available for public use.
 Three further stages of research are planned to be carried out by 2024.

 The SHARE survey is divided into several sections covering different aspects of the respondent's life.
 The survey includes questions related to demography, children, employment, health and healthcare, the household, place of residence and living conditions, income, and other activities.